Alumni Spotlight Archive

 Words of advice would include never stop learning and also keep your priorities on track.
 Finally, maintain a strong network of students, professional contacts, coworkers, colleagues and former colleagues, for mutual support and encouragement.
 And offer to lend support for other learners; have a mentor and be a mentor.

-In my spare time, I love reading, walking and being with my three children.
+In my spare time, I love reading, walking, dancing and being with my three children.

 In the future, I plan to seek my doctorate in nursing.
 Each pursuit of advanced education has offered me more tools to be even more effective in my role.
 I look forward to being able to gain a stronger knowledge base about change management, particularly as nurses face the challenges of health care reform.
 Stronger leaders will be necessary and more education will help improve the foundation of nursing practice.